suba-suresh/Leamington-Spa-Adventures/README.md

 - **Home Page**:
   - **Carousel**: Showcases images related to Landscape, Nature, Architecture, and Travel with Bootstrap carousel.
   - **Hero Section**: Introduces the site with a welcome message and call-to-action buttons.

+- **Login Page**:
+  -  signup functionality allows users to register securely.
+  - Successful login redirects users to the home page.

+- **Registration Page**:
+  -  login functionality allows users to log in securely.
+  - Successful registration redirects users to the home page.

+- **Logout Page**:
+  - Logout functionality allows users to sign out securely.
+  - After successful logout, users are redirected to the home page.

+- **Profile Page**:
+  - Access requires user authentication.
+  - Users can edit their profile information (bio and title and profile images).
+  - Profile editing is done through a form toggled by an "Edit Profile" button.
+  - Users can create blog posts, including uploading images.
+  - After submitting a post, users are redirected to the dashboard page to view their  post.
+  - After Admin Approved the post, the post can be published to Blog list.

 - **Blog**:
+  -Display a list of approved blog post details with likes, comments, authorname, and created date.
   - Displays a paginated list of posts with featured images, titles, excerpts, and details.
   - Posts can be browsed by tags.